hui-tony-zk/PDclust/README.md

 #> #   pairwise_dissimilarity <dbl>
 ```

-You can also parallelize this function over many cores, in cases with many samples.
-Keep in mind that there are ${n 2} $ calculations, where `n` is the number of single-cells.
+You can also parallelize this function over many cores in case you have many samples.
+Keep in mind that there are `nC2` calculations to make, where `n` is the number of single-cells.
+Thus, for many samples, it might take a long time.

+For reference, 100 single-cells takes about 30 minutes.

 ``` r
 create_pairwise_master(cpg_files, cores_to_use = 2)